 Lassley has had supplemental instruction from teachers such as the late Stephen Clapp (former dean of Juilliard), William Preucil (former concertmaster of the Cleveland Orchestra), Susanna Perry Gilmore, Marilyn McDonald, and Peter Slowik.
 Royce has also appeared in masterclasses with Rachel Barton-Pine, Scott Yoo, Milan Vitek, Cheryl Benedict, and chamber music with the Ahn Trio and David Ying.
 He continues to have instruction from many of the greatest teachers and performers in the U.S. and abroad.

 Currently, Royce is a violin faculty member of the Miami, FL after-school Community Arts Program (CAP), he also maintains a private studio in Miami.
 He performs as a violin section member with Florida Grand Opera and Palm Beach Symphony, South Florida’s top professional orchestra.
 Royce has also performed with such artists as José Feliciano, Kirk Whalum (saxophonist for Whitney Houston), David Archuleta, Romanza, Kevin Olusola (from Pentatonix), Chris Thile, and the Ahn Trio, among many others.

-Royce is a two-time grant recipient of the Koch Cultural Trust Foundation.
-He is also featured in the Chronicle of Higher Education.
+Royce Lassley is a two-time grant recipient of the Koch Cultural Trust Foundation.
+He has also been featured in the Chronicle of Higher Education.
+Visit www.roycelassley.com.